-Prerequisites: BIO-206, Anatomy and Physiology I (with lab); BIO-207, Anatomy and Physiology II (with lab); PTA-101, Introduction to PTA; PTA-110, Fundamentals for PTA; and PTA-120, Kinesiology.
-This course provides an in-depth look at various assessment skills performed and utilized by the PTA.
+Prerequisites: PTA-301, PTA Clinic I. This course provides an in-depth look at various assessment skills performed and utilized by the PTA.
 Special emphasis will be on theory, application procedures, and documentation of findings when utilizing goniometry and manual muscle testing in the clinic setting.
 Students will have an opportunity in the lab portion to apply, practice, and demonstrate techniques they are taught.
-(30-30) Equivalent to 90-150, PTAS-802.
+(30-30) Equivalent to 90-150, PTAS-